-The Group Actuarial function intervenes in the outward reinsurance process to obtain assurance that purchased reinsurance cover is proportionate, justified and effective, taking into account the Group's risk tolerance limit.
-Its opinion on reinsurance programmes is based on regular reviews of the reinsurance process and research performed during the year.
+The Actuarial function intervenes in CNP Assurances' outward reinsurance process to obtain assurance that purchased reinsurance cover is proportionate, justified and effective, taking into account the Company's risk tolerance limit.
+Its opinion on reinsurance programmes is based on regular reviews of the reinsurance process and recommendations issued and research carried out in this area.

-7. Participation in the risk management system
+7. Participation in the risk management system;